-Super Admins with a monthly Pay As You Go or an annual Standard account can refer to this guide when implementing Workable or reviewing account settings.
-See the Standard Resource Hub for more info about account features.
+Admin users with a Starter or Standard plan can refer to this guide when implementing Workable or reviewing account settings.
+For more info about account features:

 We recommend implementing Workable in 3 main steps.

-- Workflow: Set up recruiting pipelines, compliance, job board connections and more.
+- Workflow Setup: Set up recruiting pipelines, compliance, job board connections and more.
 These account settings govern how the work of recruiting is done through Workable.